There are many different tragedies that people tell.

 Drew was as socially awkward as it got.
 He didn’t understand sarcasm, blushed at every sexual innuendo, never cursed, and was generally kind to people.
 He could be condescending from time to time, yes, but that was a result of his general insecurity about social situations.
 For a time, he was unpopular.
 He decided he hated it and did his best to become someone girls fell over themselves to fawn over and guys jockeyed to find a spot to talk to him.
 Slowly, he changed himself to meet his goal.
 He was an athlete, after all, and people liked athletes.
 That was something, right?
 He had that going for him.

 Somehow, these two very different teenagers became friends.
 They bonded over homework, shared annoyances, and the fact that they were two people who didn’t quite fit the norm and were struggling to meet the standard.
 Regina and Drew were joined by another boy soon after.

 Tristan was optimistic, funny, and has the most annoying crush on this one girl that Regina was friends with.
-His Napoleon complex made everyone angry, but he was loyal and didn’t let people mess with his friends.
+His Napoleon complex pissed everyone off, but he was loyal as hell and didn’t let people mess with his friends.